terrencezli/Logos/README.md

 please.
 By running:
 **http://162.243.144.203:8080/api/tag/water**

 A list of tags will be returned.
+The list shows that the most common occurences and best matches with the water tag are the tags "sky", "clouds" and "worm".

 ## Motivation